hyperledger/besu-docs/docs/HowTo/Deploy/Production.md

 ## Starting a production permissioned network

-Follow the procedure as for [Getting Started with Onchain Permissioning], but do not perform the steps using `yarn` to install, build, and start the development server.
-Instead, follow the procedure above to deploy the Permissioning Management Dapp to your Web server.
+Follow the procedure as for [Getting started with onchain permissioning], but do not perform the steps using `yarn` to install, build, and start the development server.
+Instead, follow the procedure above to deploy the permissioning management dapp to your Web server.

 <!-- Links -->
 [projects release page]: https://github.com/PegaSysEng/permissioning-smart-contracts/releases/latest
-[Getting Started with Onchain Permissioning]: ../../Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md
+[Getting started with onchain permissioning]: ../../Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md